powerhouse-industries/front-end-starter/README.md

 | Safari             | N/A           |

 ## Markup
 We use HTML5 as standard on all our web applications.
-To ensure backwards compatibility with older, unsupported, web browsers we  used [Modernizr](http://modernizr.com/).
+To ensure backwards compatibility with older, unsupported, web browsers we use [Modernizr](http://modernizr.com/).

+### Validation

 All of our markup is tested against W3C Standards using [their validator](http://validator.w3.org/) to ensure that our markup is well formed and free of errors that may cause compatibility problems.